Early Childhood Educators (NOC 4214) may also be called:

 Select both “Keyword/SIC/NAICS” under Business Type and “City” under Geography.

-In the top search box enter “Child care service”** and click LOOKUP.
+In the top search box enter “child care” and click SEARCH.

 NOTE: You can access this database from a Library computer.
 If you are using a computer from outside the Library, you will need a Vancouver Public Library card to login to this database.
 After clicking on the database name, you will be asked to enter your library card number and PIN (usually last four digits of your telephone number).

 Many positions are filled by people who have been recommended by someone they know.
 Networking, working as a volunteer or registering with a temporary employment agency are good ways of helping you find jobs and meet people in your industry.

 Networking and the Hidden Job Market

 When looking for work, be sure to talk to friends, relatives and neighbours.
 They may know someone who is hiring!
 Working as a volunteer, attending events, and joining clubs and associations are good ways to gain “Canadian experience.”
 They are also good ways to meet people to learn about the local job market.

 Volunteer opportunities may be available in child care centres (50 locations), family programs and community services

 - YWCA of Metro Vancouver